-4.11 Chinese CAN-USB interface (mfg.
-Robotell etc.)
+4.13 Robotell CAN-USB interface

 An USB to CAN adapter sold on Aliexpress, etc. with the manufacturer name Robotell printed on the case.
 There is also a USB stick version with a clear case.
-If the description or screenshots refer to EmbededDebug or EmbededConfig the device should be compatible with this driver.
+If the description or screenshots refer to EmbeddedDebug or EmbeddedConfig the device should be compatible with this driver.
 These USB devices are based on a STM32 controller with a CH340 serial interface and use a binary protocol - NOT compatible with SLCAN